PhotoDynamic Therapy (PDT)

 Once you are done, the Levulan is cleaned off of your skin and sunscreen is applied.
 You are counseled on wearing protective clothing, hats and sunscreen during for x days after the treatment.
 Post treatment you may experience sunburn like symptoms that can range from mild to severe.
 In most cases this is normal, but if you have specific concerns, please reach out to your provider.

-A follow up visit is scheduled x days later to ensure that your reaction is normal and healing ok.
+A follow up visit is scheduled a few days later to ensure that your reaction is normal and healing ok.

 How many procedures do I need & how long does it last?